kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 ###### Does this feature depend on any specific services running in the cluster?

-This feature depends on the DRA structured parameters feature being enabled, and on DRA drivers being deployed.
-There are no requirements beyond those already needed for DRA structured parameters.
-Core DRA is locked to on in 1.36, but it can still be disabled through emulation.
+This feature depends on DRA drivers being deployed.
+There are no requirements beyond those already needed for core DRA (which graduated to GA in 1.34 and is unconditionally enabled).

 ### Scalability